Semiregularity as a consequence of Goodwillie's theorem: The Abel--Jacobi map for rings

+in the $\infty$-category of simplicial sets,\footnote{Note that we are here following our stated convention of reinterpreting chain complexes as simplicial abelian groups.
+The natural $\infty$-transformation is given by a zigzag alternating natural transformations with natural weak equivalences, which is thus a natural transformation of the associated simplicial functor on hammock localisations.} which we call the (generalised) Abel--Jacobi map.

-\begin{definition} Given a simplicial ring $S$, define $\Perf(S)$ to be the simplicial set given by the nerve of the core of the category of perfect $S$-modules.
+\begin{definition} Given a simplicial ring $S$, define $\Perf(S)$ to be the simplicial set given by first forming the core (i.e.\ the subcategory of quasi-isomorphisms) of the simplicial category $\cP\!\textit{erf}(S)$ of perfect $S$-modules in complexes, then taking the nerve; see for instance \cite[Definitions 2.8 and 2.29]{dmsch} or \cite[\S 1.3.7]{hag2}.
 This becomes a simplicial semiring with addition given by block sum and multiplication by tensor product. \end{definition}